Co-Founder of Coursera

-Daphne Koller co-founded Coursera in 2012 and is currently the Co-Chair of the Coursera Board.
+Daphne Koller co-founded Coursera in 2012.
 She served as the company’s Co-CEO until 2014, and then as President until 2016.
-Most recently, Daphne served as Chief Computing Officer of Calico Labs, an Alphabet (Google) company using advanced technology to understand aging.
+Daphne has recently founded Insitro which applies machine learning techniques to drive innovation in the area of life sciences.
+Before Insitro, Daphne served as Chief Computing Officer of Calico Labs, an Alphabet (Google) company using advanced technology to understand aging.
 Before founding Coursera, Daphne was the Rajeev Motwani Professor of Computer Science at Stanford University, where she served on the faculty for 18 years.
 She is the author of over 200 refereed publications, and has been honored with multiple awards and fellowships, including the Presidential Early Career Award for Scientists and Engineers (PECASE), the ACM Prize in Computing, the MacArthur Foundation Fellowship, and the Cox Medal for excellence in fostering undergraduate research at Stanford; she was also recognized as one of TIME Magazine’s 100 most influential people in 2012.
 Daphne was inducted into the National Academy of Engineering in 2011 and elected a fellow of the American Academy of Arts and Sciences in 2014.

 Co-Chair of the Board and Co-Founder of Coursera